What is an heir finder or locator service?

 - The signature of the apparent owner or agent of the owner

-- A clear and prominent statement that the owner may file a claim with DOR without the assistance of a locator service.
+- A clear and prominent statement that the owner may file a claim with DOR without the assistance of a locator service at no cost.

 The written agreement with an heir finder or locator service must be submitted at the same time the claim for property is filed with DOR.
 Without the agreement, DOR will not be able to speak with the heir finder or locator service about your claim.